New Zealand National Parks

 Fiorldand, in New Zealand’s south island, is an important national park that protects the world’s largest black coral trees, which are over 300 years old.
 The country’s most famous marine reserve is the Poor Knights, where subtropical currents, huge caves and archways and a varied and fascinating array of marine life attract visitors from all over the world.
 Poor Knights has been rated one of the 10 best dive sites in the world.

-National parks and marine reserves protect some of New Zealand’s most important national treasures, ensuring they will remain for many more generations to enjoy.
+New Zealand's National parks and marine reserves protect some of New Zealand’s most important national treasures, ensuring they will remain for many more generations to enjoy.